 As outlined in the grant notification letter, each recipient of a grant from the Local Government Records Management Improvement Fund (LGRMIF) is required to submit a final performance report and a final fiscal report.
-This booklet provides information on writing the final project performance report and includes the necessary report forms.
-If you need another copy of the FS-10-F Short Form or the FR-1 form, they are available in PDF format and as Word 2000 templates on the web at www.archives.nysed.gov/a/grantsawards/ga_lgrmif_rg_forms.shtml or you may contact the Grants Administration Unit at (518) 474-6926 or <email@example.com>.
+This publication provides information on writing the final project performance report and includes the necessary report forms.

 The final project performance report provides a local government the opportunity to report on its accomplishments and progress in meeting its project’s intended results, but also provides a local government the opportunity to report on progress in establishing its records management program.
 It is important for local governments to show this progress if they intend to apply for additional grants to develop new components of their records management programs and to assess their own progress systematically.

 Archives staff monitors each grant-funded project and will contact you during the project year.
 Some grant recipients may receive visits.

 The final project report must be submitted to the Archives’ Grants Administration Unit no later than July 31, 2009.

 - Final Performance Report Forms (PDF or Word 2000 Templates) :

 - Final Fiscal Report - FS-10-F Short Form Report for a Federal or State Project.
 FS-10-F Short Form Report pdf or FS-10-F Short Form Report Word File.
 This form changed from previous years.
 All grantees must complete this form.
 Please consult the Final Fiscal Report Instructions.